Wednesday, October 22, 2025

 This is the only picture I took, maybe because I was too busy taking notes.

 Very similar to where we live now.
 The only available apartment was downstairs, like we have now.
 It had not been cleaned.
 There was dust everywhere.
 The older gentleman who showed us around is also the maintenance man.
 What I noticed is that the upper apartments have that extra big window in the living room.
-The apartment we are in now also has the extra window upstairs.
+The apartment building we are in now also has the extra window upstairs.

 For some reason only some new apartments have the extra window, many are built with a big storage area there instead.
 In any case, none of the new apartments have any vacancies.
 One has a wait list into next year.
 Another doesn't use a wait list, after applying and getting approved, one must call, text or email and ask if there is a vacancy coming up.
 It's first come, first serve, and there are over 100 applicants waiting to jump in.